 Theater Artist Residency Application

-Applications for the Fall 2019 season are due by Friday, March 1 at 5:00pm.
+Applications for the Fall 2019 Season (September 2 - December 22) were due by Friday, March 15 at 5:00pm and are now closed.
 Applicants will be notified by April 1.
-The online application form is below.

 Email questions to firstname.lastname@example.org.

 We value work that challenges aesthetic and cultural boundaries, builds lasting relationships among artists and audiences, engages with under-served and underrepresented communities, and is created and presented in inclusive contexts.
 Resident Artists are encouraged to engage with these values during their residencies.

 We are building a welcoming and inclusive community that spans diverse points of view; cultural, ethnic, and socioeconomic backgrounds; national origins and immigration statuses; ages, abilities, orientations, and gender identities; and religious and spiritual affiliations (or none at all).
 We call the diverse members of our community into relationship through our shared commitment to creative and intellectual expression.
 People of color, LGBTQ people, and anyone who encounters barriers to their work because of their personal background or identity are especially encouraged to apply.